Alert

 Where can I take my dog on the Rueter-Hess property?

-Dogs are only allowed on the trails.
-However, they cannot go on the incline, the shoreline, or in the water.
+Dogs are only allowed on the trail system.
+They cannot go on the Incline, the shoreline, on or in the water.
 Remember to have your dog leashed and to pick up and dispose of waste properly.
 There are no waste bags available on the property.

 Is Rueter-Hess a part of the Colorado State Park system?